gohypergiant/hyperdrive/hyperpackage/README.md

     study.yaml
 ```

-6. Start Docker Desktop
+6. Before running the prediction server, start Docker Desktop.

-7. To run the prediction server, in a terminal/bash session, run the following Hyper CLI command in the same directory that the automl.hyperpack.zip and study.yaml artifacts are located:
+7. To run the prediction server, in a terminal/bash session, run the following Hyper CLI command in the same directory that the `automl.hyperpack.zip` and `study.yaml` artifacts are located:

 ``` bash
     hyper pack run
 ```

     NOTE: If you want to run the prediction server from a different
     directory, you'll need to move BOTH the automl.hyperpack.zip
-        AND study.yaml files.
+    AND study.yaml files into that directory.

 8. From the printed output of the `hyper pack run` command, please make note of the following 2 items: